-It is too difficult to understand, and they say to themselves, “I’ve got work to do, and my people need to be working.
+We have all heard and possibly even felt ourselves saying, “I’ve got work to do, and my people need to be working.
 Besides I pay my people top dollar, and they don’t need to be sitting around talking.”

 This type of thinking results in millions of employees throughout America who are …

-- Unsure about how they might be more effective or efficient, or
+- Unsure about how they might be more effective or efficient

 - Uninformed about what degrees of freedom they have to pursue improvements